astridx/meinblog/content/posts/joomla/43joomla-template-variablen.en.md

   - Joomla
 ---

 Parameters make the template flexibly configurable in the backend.
 Perhaps a colour selection should be possible?
 The standard template Cassiopeia offers, among others, `logoFile`, `siteTitle` and `siteDescription` as parameters.
-We add a banner and social media icons.
+We add a banner and social media icons.<!-- \index{template!parameters} -->

 ## For the impatient